More flights, bookings up for Songkran

 writer: Online Reporters

-From April 11- 17, airlines have scheduled 14,220 flights through the six airports, a 59% jump from the Thai New Year period last year.
+From April 11 to 17, airlines have scheduled 14,220 flights through the six airports, a 59% jump from the Thai New Year period last year.

 These comprise 7,500 international flights, an increase of 219%, and 6,720 domestic flights, a 2% rise from last year.

-AoT expects about 2.37 million arrivals at the six airports during Songkran, a rise of 137% on 2022 - 1.37 million international passengers, up about 561%, and about one million domestic passengers, a rise of about 26%.
+AOT expects about 2.37 million arrivals at the six airports during Songkran, a rise of 137% on 2022 - 1.37 million international passengers, up about 561%, and about 1 million domestic passengers, a rise of about 26%.

 To help travellers during the festival, AOT has introduced the Sawasdee app.
 Passengers can check the status of flights, waiting times at check-in, security and immigration, and the their baggage status.

-AOT also ihas kiosks at Suvarnabhuami airport for passengers to check in and load their luggage automatically as an alternative to waiting in queues at service counters.
+AOT also has kiosks at Suvarnabhumi airport for passengers to check in and load their luggage automatically as an alternative to waiting in queues at service counters.